 Maryborough West adjoins the north side of Baddow.
 It has the Maryborough cemetery, the showground and the Wide Bay and Maryborough TAFE.
 Census populations for Maryborough West have been:

 The Pocket, enclosed on three sides by the Mary River, is immediately east of the city centre.
 It is reached via Kent Street, which passes by the wharf area where there are two heritage-listed hotels and a former Government office building and bond store.
 A riverside railway line crosses the Granville Bridge and ends at the Maryborough Sugar Factory (1895).
 The local Albert primary school was opened in 1883.

-Census data for the suburbs is unavailable because of the absence of defined boundaries.
+Census data for most of these suburbs is unavailable because of the absence of defined boundaries.

 Granville, Maryborough and Tinana entries